adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/open-nfs-ports.md

     systemctl restart nfs-server nfs-mountd rpc-statd
     ```

-4. Open up the ports 9001 to 9028 in `iptables` firewall, restart service:
+4. Open up the ports 9001 to 9028 in the `iptables` firewall, then restart the service:

     ```text
     # add Portworx ports 9001..9028 before "COMMIT"